jasonumiker/aws-iot-grovepi/README.md

     1. Note that every few seconds the Thing is sending data to the Cloud about the Temperature and Humidity

 ### Step 6 - Rule to store incoming TanH raw data from MQTT in an S3 bucket
+This example illustrates how the IoT Core's Rules work as well as how to collect IoT data into a Data Lake in S3.

 1. Go to the S3 Console and click `+ Create bucket`
 1. For bucket name use `username-tandh-raw` e.g. jumiker-tandh-raw (this name needs to be globally unique)
 1. Click `Create`